 Our Masiyiwa-Bernstein fellowship partner organizations are engaged in cutting-edge human rights work, with a commitment to provide substantively rich opportunities for our fellows during their one year placement.

-Every year, one organization from each of our three fellowship categories (legal empowerment, rule of law, and NYU human rights institute) is selected, with applicants encouraged to apply to as many of the three organizations that interest them.
+Every year, two organizations from our three fellowship categories (legal empowerment, rule of law, and NYU human rights institute) are selected, with applicants encouraged to apply to one or both of them, if interested.
 Descriptions of our exciting partner organizations is provided below.

 Make the Road New York (MRNY) builds the power of Latino and working class communities to achieve dignity and justice through organizing, policy innovation, transformative education, and survival services.
 Our model integrates multi-issue, multi-generational organizing – on workers’ rights, tenant rights, LGBTQ justice, youth power and policing, public schools and education justice, immigration justice, and climate – with an array of wraparound services that create a space of safety and support for entire families